 - A late-filing penalty of 5% on your balance owing.

-- 1 % of your balance owing for each month that your return is late, to a maximum of 12 months.
+- 1 % of your balance owing for each month that your return is late, for up to a maximum of 12 months.

 In addition, if you do not file a return, you will have to pay a failure to report income penalty.
 This penalty is $25 per day, to a maximum of $2,500.

 On top of this, you have to pay interest on the amount you owe the government.
 This percentage is determined by the Bank of Canada, and changes from year to year.
 In 2017, the interest rate on debts is 6%.